rtoal/ple/docs/reinforcement/swift.md

 1. It is legal to write `var x = 1` but not legal to write `var a = []`.
 Why?

 1. When reading a line from a file in Python, an exception is raised when the file has been fully read.
 What happens in Swift?
-What is the return type of `readLine`?
+(In other words, What is the return type of `readLine` and why?)

 1. How do you access the second element of the tuple t?